jagheterfredrik/wallbox-tooling/README.md

 # wallbox-tooling
 Tools and proof of concepts of extending the Wallbox Pulsar Plus.
 To be uploaded to Wallbox using e.g. scp.

+## MQTT Bridge
+MQTT bridge graduated into its [its own repo](https://github.com/jagheterfredrik/wallbox-mqtt-bridge).

 ## Proof of concept: Rest API
 `python3 local-rest.py`
 Test using